Breast cancer in men

 Coping with a breast cancer diagnosis is difficult.
 But as male breast cancer is rare it can be particularly difficult, so you may feel very confused and isolated.
 It is very common to hear about breast cancer in women but not at all common to hear about it in men.

 As male breast cancer is rare, men are often treated in large, specialist hospitals where there is expertise in dealing with the disease.
 So your consultant may know other men with breast cancer you could talk to.
+You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
+The lines are open from 9am to 5pm, Monday to Friday.
+They will be happy to answer any questions that you have.
 Or you could contact the charity Breast Cancer Care.
 They have male volunteers you can talk to on the phone.

 Question about cancer?
 Contact our information nurse team